 Is the Tastecard worth it?

-I popped up to Soho, London with my dad for a whisky tasting tour as birthday present.
-After a few drams (and more) of Scottish whisky in Soho, I used the App and found a nearby Tastecard restaurant Belgo opposite the pub, offering 2 for 1 meal.
+I popped up to Soho, London with my dad for a whiskey tasting tour as a birthday present.
+After a few drams (and more) of Scottish whiskey in Soho, I used the App and found a nearby Tastecard restaurant Belgo opposite the pub, offering a 2 for 1 meal.
 After a tasty meal, I presented the app and we got £15 off the menu, making it a lot more affordable for the pocket.
 Had I had a full paid membership, essentially another 2 meals that year and the savings would be in the positive.
+Because I couldn’t be happier about the price I paid, my Tastecard review can’t be anything else than positive.